scatmanFATMAN/lib_mysqludf_archivepartition/README.md

   </tr>
   <tr>
     <td>MOVE_PARTITION(user, password, database, table, partition, data_directory)</td>
     <td>Moves the partition to the data_directory specified as the last parameter.
 This function works by moving the partition to the new data directory and creating a soft link in place of the original partition file.
 While the partition is moving moved, a lock write will be acquired on the table.
-The return value be will <code>OK</code> on success, otherwise an error message is returned.<br /><br />Returns "OK" on success, otherwise it returns an error message.<br /><br />Note: The password is in clear text and may be written to logs.
+The return value be will <code>OK</code> on success, otherwise an error message is returned.<br /><br />Note: The password is in clear text and may be written to logs.
 I haven't figured out a better way to do this yet.</td>
   </tr>
 </table>